bitsofcotton/p2/README.md

 2025/06/12 compat compile option with one variant of gcc2.95.3.
 2025/06/17 merge latest ddpmopt fix.
 2025/06/19 merge latest ddpmopt fix. add M command on p2.cc. add cr.py H[+-] command.
 2025/06/20 cleanup some commands and source code. fix around persistent especially operator >> accuracy on simplefloat.
+Intentionally absent documentation but on the source codes.